Cycling over 200 miles, across 3 counties in 3 days

 From the outset you should attempt to develop your cadence, which is the speed at which your legs rotate (RPM), this will improve your aerobic capacity meaning your heart and lungs will grow stronger and be less stressed when cycling or exercising.

 By now you should be feeling really confident and starting to enjoy the sport of cycling.
-In the next two weeks it would be worth maintaining the same schedule but now starting to ride 20 - 25 miles three times a week with an alternate Sunday ride of 30 miles.
+In the next 2 weeks it would be worth maintaining the same schedule but now starting to ride 20 to 25 miles 3 times a week with an alternate Sunday ride of 30 miles.

-The following two weeks should see the introduction of an extra day’s cycling into your training, this day’s mileage may only be around 10 - 15 miles but it will help you get a feel for cycling day after day.
+The following 2 weeks should see the introduction of an extra day’s cycling into your training, this day’s mileage may only be around 10 to 15 miles but it will help you get a feel for cycling day after day.
 It would now be a good idea to step up the Sunday rides to three a month with a mileage of 40 miles.

-In the final three weeks your daily mileage should be around 30 miles on each outing and any Sunday rides should break 50 miles.
-A week before you leave for the trip you should wind down and perhaps attempt three short 10 - 15 mile rides.
+In the final 3 weeks your daily mileage should be around 30 miles on each outing and any Sunday rides should break 50 miles.
+A week before you leave for the trip you should wind down and perhaps attempt three short 10 to 15 mile rides.

-The first four weeks should be spent introducing a regular programme into your training and concentrating on your cadence (as above), which will help develop your strength for the sustained ride.
-A mileage of 15 miles three times a week combined with alternate Sunday rides of 30 miles should be attempted for the first month.
+The first 4 weeks should be spent introducing a regular programme into your training and concentrating on your cadence (as above), which will help develop your strength for the sustained ride.
+A mileage of 15 miles 3 times a week combined with alternate Sunday rides of 30 miles should be attempted for the first month.

-The final week should be spent winding down with three 10 - 15 mile rides and the confidence that you know you can complete and enjoy the 10-day ride ahead of you.
+The final week should be spent winding down with 3 10 to 15 mile rides and the confidence that you know you can complete and enjoy the 10 day ride ahead of you.

 This category would include people who cycle regularly throughout the year whether it be commuting 20 miles or more to work a day or training seriously with weekend races and time trials.
 People within this category should already have a good training schedule and be amply fit to tackle a cycle challenge, though they should probably step up the training for long days riding.